Most advice on becoming a football scout is written by people who've never done it.

 This is the part every other guide skips.

 A qualification alone won't get you a role.
-Thousands of people have the same PFSA certificate, the same StatsBomb course completion, the same sports science degree.
+Thousands of people have the same PFSA certificate, the same scouting course completion, the same sports science degree.
 The qualification gets you knowledge.
 It doesn't get you hired.

 The real timeline?
 For most people I work with, it takes somewhere between six months and two years from starting to their first opportunity in football.
 Some get there faster.
 Some take longer.
 Everyone's journey is different.